JosefinaCurti/research/README.md

 ## 🔬 Methodology

-This research package was developed using a hybrid AI workflow across three stages:
+This research package was developed within 6 hours, using a hybrid AI workflow across three stages:

 **1. Research & Cross-Verification**
 Claude (Anthropic) and Gemini Deep Research were used in parallel to compile a complete summary of all federal incentives applicable to nuclear projects on Tribal Lands — including §48E ITC, §45Y PTC, §45U nuclear PTC, Direct Pay (§6417), bonus credits, and post-OBBB changes.
 Results from both models were cross-checked against primary sources (IRS publications, Morgan Lewis, Steptoe, Baker Botts, Nuclear Innovation Alliance) to verify credit rates, eligibility conditions, and statutory deadlines.